 Applications are expected to be within, for example:

-• Increased and accelerated exploitation regarding usability, distribution, availability and security.
+• Increased and accelerated utilization in terms of usability, dissemination, accessibility and security.

-• Reduced resource requirements, regarding energy and power consumption as well as regarding production and operating costs.
+• Reduced resource requirements, regarding energy and power consumption as well as production and operating costs.

-Synthetic biology is an emerging area of research and innovation in the bioeconomy that draws on advanced research in biology, chemistry, computer science and engineering to design and build complex biological systems with functions that do not exist in nature.
-The technology makes it possible to construct completely new living organisms and to modify already existing creatures, plants or other biological material so that they acquire new or improved properties.
-Examples of areas of use can be found in food, energy and medicine.
+Synthetic biology is an emerging field of research and innovation in the bioeconomy that draws on advanced research in biology, chemistry, computer science and engineering to design and build complex biological systems with functions that do not exist in nature.
+The technology makes it possible to construct entirely new living organisms and to modify existing creatures, plants or other biological materials so that they acquire new or improved properties.
+Examples of applications include food, energy and medicine.

 Applications are expected to be within, for example: